Jerome W. Van Gorkom

 Jerome William Van Gorkom (August 6, 1917 – March 17, 1998) was a United States businessman who was U.S. Under Secretary of State for Management 1982–83.
-He served as the CEO of TransUnion for eighteen years.
+He was the CEO of TransUnion for eighteen years.
 Van Gorkom is probably best known as the named defendant in the landmark corporate law case of Smith v.
 Van Gorkom, 488 A.2d 858 (Supreme Court of Delaware 1985), which involved the merger of TransUnion with the Marmon Group in 1980.

 Biography

 Jerome W. Van Gorkom was born in Denver, Colorado.
 He was educated at the University of Illinois at Urbana–Champaign, receiving a Bachelor of Science in 1939.
 He then attended the University of Illinois College of Law, receiving a Juris Doctor in 1941.

-After law school, Van Gorkom became an officer in the United States Navy Reserve, serving until the end of World War II in 1945.
+After law school, Van Gorkom became an officer in the United States Navy Reserve, until the end of World War II in 1945.
 After the war, Van Gorkom became an associate attorney at the Chicago law firm of Kix, Miller, Baar & Morris.
 He stayed there only two years, leaving in 1947 to become an accountant at Arthur Andersen.
 He became a partner at Arthur Andersen in 1954.

 In 1956, Van Gorkom joined TransUnion, the third largest credit bureau in the United States, as comptroller.
-He later served as TransUnion's chief executive officer from 1962 to 1980.
+He later was TransUnion's chief executive officer from 1962 to 1980.
 In September 1980, in a move that would later prove highly controversial, Van Gorkom contacted Jay Pritzker and offered to merge TransUnion with the Marmon Group, a company controlled by Pritzker, with the Marmon Group acquiring TransUnion at a price of $55/share.

 In January 1980, Van Gorkom became president of the Chicago School Finance Authority, a body newly created by the Government of Illinois to turn around the Chicago Public Schools, which were running a $94 million annual operating deficit.
 In this capacity, Van Gorkom was widely credited with turning around the schools' finances.

 In September 1982, President of the United States Ronald Reagan nominated Van Gorkom as Under Secretary of State for Management and, after Senate confirmation, Van Gorkom held this office from December 22, 1982, until October 14, 1983.